As you struggle with your investing for retirement have you ever considered how much money you lose through costs?

 How much of your retirement investment are you losing through costs.

-The following example will show you how much.
+Be prepared for a shock!
+The following example shows you how much.

 Little percentages add up to a lot of money

-To create the illusion that these numbers are insignificant the costs are quoted as a little percentage.
-Based on a percentage of your contribution or based on the total assets.
+To create the illusion that these numbers are insignificant the costs are quoted as a 'small' percentage.
+These percentages based either on your contribution or the total value of your investment.

 In this way it is very easy to be fooled into believing they are not significant.

-However if this was honestly explained you would understand that with a real return of 5%, a cost of 1% will reduce your investment return by 20%.
+However if this was honestly explained you would understand.
+Your real return of 5%, a cost of 1% will reduce your investment return by 20%!

 These examples should be a "wake up call" about the impact of costs on your investing for retirement.
-So as you consider your retirement investment options make sure you fully understand the impact of this "little number".
+So as you consider your retirement investment options make sure you fully understand the impact of any "small percentages".

-It could turn out, in money terms, to be greater than the actual return you receive.
+In money terms, these 'little' fees It could turn out, to be greater than the actual amount you receive.

 Your quality of life in retirement could go from perfect to poor ... all changed by this measly little 3%!